Vaccines for Bali: What You Need to Know Before You Go (2025 Guide)

 • Check if your provincial public health unit covers any shots

-• Use your work health benefits or travel insurance if available
+• Use your work / school health insurance or travel insurance if available

 💊 Want to pack smarter too?
 Check out my Southeast Asia Travel Health Kit Essentials